-The Advanced Visualization Tool is an operational and analytical platform that supports WatchGuard Advanced Reporting Tool and WatchGuard Data Control with data generated from WatchGuard EPDR and WatchGuard EDR.
+The Advanced Visualization Tool is an operational and analytical platform that supports WatchGuard Advanced Reporting Tool and WatchGuard Data Control with data generated from WatchGuard Advanced EPDR, EPDR and EDR.

 The left pane of the window expands to show the different functional areas of the Advanced Visualization Tool.
 Select an icon to view the corresponding page.